yegor256/blog/_drafts/prefixes.md

 Take <|-- TkMeasured
 {% endplantuml %}

-Once you see the `Rq` prefix you immediately understand that you deal with an implementation of [`org.takes.Request`](https://www.javadoc.io/doc/org.takes/takes/latest/org/takes/Request.html) interface.
+Once you see the `Rq` prefix you immediately understand that you are dealing with an implementation of the [`org.takes.Request`](https://www.javadoc.io/doc/org.takes/takes/latest/org/takes/Request.html) interface.
 Not the [`ServletRequest`](https://docs.oracle.com/javaee/6/api/javax/servlet/ServletRequest.html) from [JDK](https://en.wikipedia.org/wiki/Java_servlet),